openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/kubernetes-service.md

 1. Deploy Hello Toy.

    This chart is a regular, non-OpenZiti demo server deployment.
-Next we'll connect it to our OpenZiti Network with an OpenZiti Tunneler deployment.
+Next we'll connect it to our network with a tunneler deployment.

     ```text
     helm install "hello-toy" openziti/hello-toy \